 Mirna’s specializes in weight management and detoxification.
 She inspires her clients to finally ditch the diet, love their body and feel the glow within.
 You can check out her latest blog, recipes & offerings at www.vitamimi.com.

 Elena Pintilie, R.H.N., graduated from the Canadian School of Natural Nutrition (CSNN) in the fall of 2013.
 She is passionate about healthy living, using foods\herbs to re-claim and maintain health, as well as restoring harmony in body and soul.
 To keep up to date with everything that can be learned about nutrition and health, Elena has volunteered for the one and only Canadian Holistic Nutrition Conference for the past 3 years, and is looking forward to many more.
-To complement her nutrition certificate, she is currently studying Traditional Herbalism at the Living Earth School of Herbalism, and is also a student member of the Ontario Herbalist Association.
+To complement her nutrition certificate, she is currently studying Traditional Herbalism at the Living Earth School of Herbalism, and is also a Board Director and student member of the Ontario Herbalist Association.

 With 20+ years in an administrative role in the health industry, Elena is looking forward to working with the CSNN Alumni Team.